 Social Sciences degree students choose from two available tracks:

 In the Standard track, you will choose to concentrate in three social sciences areas and have the opportunity to take a variety of courses within those areas of study.
 Select a minimum of 36 credits (approximately 12 courses) from any three departments/programs below.

 - Gender, Sexuality, and Women's Studies (social sciences-related courses)

 - Jewish Studies

 - Urban Studies

-- At least five courses must be taken from one department, and at least three courses should be taken from each of the two other departments.
+- At least 15 credits (five courses) must be taken from one department, and at least nine credits (three courses) should be taken from each of the two other departments.